rachanamarri/Housekeeper/Sprint4.md

 <h3>Sprint Window: 1 April 2022 - 20 April 2022</h3>

+## WEB-APP Description

+Housekeeper is a platform that connects the consumers with the service providers.
+With this the users will be able to search the services that include salon, cleaners, carpenters, plumbers, technicians, etc. It’s the best way that a small buiness can reach the seekers through popular applications and connect with the local audience by showing their services online.

+#### Service Seeker:
+- Access to homepage and services
+- Access to description, ratings and details of every provider
+- Filter services based on type, budget and package
+- Can select suitable date and time for the appointment
+- Await confirmation of appointment from the provider
+- Can pay using online payment services
+- Post reviews and ratings after the service is delivered

+#### Guest Seeker (Login not necessary):
+- Access to homepage and services
+- Access to description, ratings and details of every provider
+- Filter services based on type, budget and package

 ## Frontend Development
 - Added an about us Page to contact in case a user cannot book an appointment
 - Created cypress test to register as seeker.